anatolio-deb/anatolio-deb/README.md

 # About me

-I'm Python/Django developer with a little experience in Vue.js interested in building modern and scalable web applications.
+I'm a Python/Django developer with a little experience in Vue.js interested in building modern and scalable web applications.

 I'm also inspired by Unix design and experienced as a Python software architect for that platform.